TuomasLehti/tuomax-adventofcode/readme.md

 | 23 |  |  |  |
 | 24 |  |  |  |
 | 25 |  |  |  |

+1) TODO: Make it faster and utilize IntegerListParser.

 ## Year 2016